 The Botanic Gardens

 Another brilliant place to stretch the legs, the Botanic Gardens is conveniently situated between the Opera House and Woolloomoloo.
 Taking a stroll through the gardens offers some of our favourite views of the harbour away from the bustle of the CBD.
-The walk along the shore is short, flat and can finish at the Woolloomoloo wharf, which has some of Sydney's swankiest restaurants (Otto and China Doll) as well as a great bar.
+It is also a great place to see local birds and to start making your way through this list of colourful birds you can see in Sydney.

 If you were looking to head in to the Aussie Bush, then check our guide to the best hikes just outside Sydney.